Benefits of jogging on a woodchip trail

-Woodchip trails have been modelled on Scandinavian forests.
+Woodchip trails are modelled on Scandinavian forests.
 A layer of wood shavings lies on a drainage layer of sand.
-This makes the trails not quite as soft as sand, but still softer than the forest tracks we know.
-This springy ground makes the cardiovascular system work harder.
-In addition, you sweat sooner and you’ll quickly feel your leg muscles.
+This springy ground puts more pressure on the cardiovascular system and you quickly start to sweat.
 Anyone who has ever run on sand will know this feeling well.

-It is especially worth running barefoot on the woodchip trail, as this simulates how we originally used our feet "in the wild".
-Today, our feet are usually supported by sturdy shoes and are therefore no longer used to being worked in this manner.
-It’s therefore important to get used to this way of running gradually.
-For walkers and runners alike this means that 2-3 laps on the woodchip trail are sufficient at the beginning.
-This gives the body a change, but doesn’t subject it to undue strain.
-After some time, those who wish to take their training to the next level can do their whole workout barefoot on the woodchip trail.
+It is especially worth training barefoot on the woodchip trail, as this simulates how we originally used our feet «in the wild».
+Today, our feet are usually supported by sturdy shoes, and are no longer used to being loaded in this way.
+It’s therefore important to approach this form of training slowly.
+This means that 2-3 laps on the trail are enough to start with.

 Running shoes on the woodchip trail?

 Many runners and walkers have well cushioned sports shoes.
 These have been specially developed to ensure that our joints can manage tarred surfaces and are protected.
-However, running with such shoes on a woodchip surface feels "spongy".
-If you supplement your running workout with a lap on the woodchip trail, there’s no reason not to wear running shoes.
-The important thing is to try to run in a conscious manner and see the lap as extra training for your balance.
+However, running with such shoes on a woodchip surface feels «spongy».
+It’s therefore best to start off by seeing which shoes you feel comfortable with on the trail.

 This targets the calf muscles in particular.
 Walk on your toes until you feel your calves getting tired.
-Repeat three times.
+Repeat 3 times.

 1 | 3